michael-franke/npNLG/_sources/07-LLMs/07a-LLMs.md

 1.  understand limitations RNNs and LSTMs
 2.  understand the basics of transformer based architectures
-3.  become able to use the &rsquo;huggingface&rsquo; package to access pre-trained large-language models
+3.  become able to use the &rsquo;transformers&rsquo; package to access pre-trained large-language models

 ## Slides